 Blaise Pascal finds himself

-Blaise Pascal finds himself helps us discover our own true selves.
+Blaise Pascal finds himself helps us discover our own true identities.

 Do we find ourselves?